danielendeg/nugetpackageupdate/specs/De%2DIdentification/Azure-Data-Factory-Integration-with-FHIR-De%2DIdentification-Tool.md

 ![ADF.jpg](/.attachments/ADF-f7f075d6-29ea-4e64-b19b-00b38edba106.jpg)

-Here is the De-Identification framework using Azure Data Factory pipeline.
+Here we attach the De-Identification framework using Azure Data Factory pipeline.
 We will describe the Azure Data Factory integration work as two parts:
 * **Custom Activity** that denotes the De-Identification logic to transform data.
 * **Azure Data Factory Deployment** that denotes the Azure resource management logic that create and manages all resources needed by Azure Data Factory.